-A NNOUNCE that they have received a full FALL AND WINTER GOODS, to which they respectfully call the attention of purchasers.
-These goods have been carefully selected, purchased at low prices, and are offered on the most reasonable terms.
-The attention of the Ladies is especially directed to the DRESS GOODS, BHAWLS, CLOAKS, TRIMMINGS, MILLINERY GOODS, SILK NECK TIES, RUPPLINGS, HOSII RY, GLOVES AND PANCY A FANCY ARTICLES, Displayed by RICE, McLURE & CO Oct.
-15 New Stock of Prints at Old Papers for Sale, NQUIRE at this office.
+Rice, McLure & Co.
+A NNOUNCE that they have received a full line of o which they respectfully call the attention of on the most reasonable terms.
+The attention of the Ladics is especially di-The second to the rected to the DRESS GOODS, BHAWLS, CLOAKS, TRIMMINGS, MILLINERY GOODS, SILK NECK TIES, RUFFLINGS, HOSII BY, GLOVES AND FANCY A